Submission Open: February 1, 2018 through April 15, 2018 midnight EST

 - Disclosures (When Applicable)

 Financial contributions and/or potential for financial gain that may be derived from reported work may constitute a potential conflict of interest (real or perceived).
-Authors are required to disclose their sources of contributed support (commercial, public, or private foundation grants, and off-label use of drugs, if any) entered in a field below the abstract titled "Disclosures".
+Authors are required to disclose their sources of contributed support (commercial, public, or private foundation grants, and off-label use of drugs, if any).

 The following resources are offered to elaborate on the general subject of writing research papers.
 The guidelines for abstract submissions for the Fascia Research Congress remain as specified above.